 At Southwestern, Mr. Hopper directs the award winning SWHS Percussion Ensemble, and oversees the marching and symphonic percussion sections.
 Mr. Hopper’s groups have performed at the Elk Grove Percussion Festival in Chicago, Illinois; The Lassiter Percussion Symposium in Atlanta, Georgia; The KASA Conference in Louisville, Kentucky; the Biltmore House in Asheville, North Carolina; the 2017 and 2022 Percussive Arts Society International Convention in Indianapolis, Indiana; and the 2020 Kentucky Music Educators Association Conference in Louisville, Kentucky.

-Mr. Hopper holds a Bachelor’s in Music Education as well as a Master’s in Percussion Performance from Campbellsville University in Campbellsville, Kentucky.
+Mr. Hopper holds a Bachelors in Music Education as well as a Masters in Percussion Performance from Campbellsville University in Campbellsville, Kentucky, and is currently a doctoral candidate at Liberty University in Lynchburg, Virginia.
 He has professional affiliations with the Kentucky Music Educators Association, and the Percussive Arts Society.
-Mr. Hopper is a proud endorser of Vic Firth sticks and mallets, Beetle practice pads, Black Swamp Percussion, and Meinl.
-He currently resides in Somerset, Kentucky with his wife Sarah, son Jack and their cats Bossa and Thelonious.
+Mr. Hopper is a proud endorser of Mapex/Majestic Percussion, Beetle Practice Pads, Black Swamp Percussion, and Vertical Snare Drums.
+He currently resides in Somerset, Kentucky with his wife Sarah, son Jack, and their cats Bossa and Thelonious.